Abortion Fight Dominates House Vote

 The fight over whether the health-care bill would authorize the first massive federal funding for elective abortion threatened to stall the bill when a group of pro-life Democrats, led by Rep. Bart Stupak, D-Mich., raised objections in recent weeks.
-In letters and private discussions with their party’s leadership they sought permission for the full chamber to vote on a comprehensive ban for federal funding of elective abortions under the bill.
+In letters and private discussions with their party’s leadership, they sought permission for the full chamber to vote on a comprehensive ban for federal funding of elective abortions under the bill.

 Stupak told Democratic leaders that 40 Democrats would support him in opposing the bill if a vote was not allowed.
 In the face of united Republican opposition to the bill, that would be enough to derail it.

-“I have had some serious conversations over the past few days with the White House and House Leadership and I will continue to make every attempt to resolve the issue of public funding for abortion,” said Stupak, in a written statement.
+“I have had some serious conversations over the past few days with the White House and House leadership, and I will continue to make every attempt to resolve the issue of public funding for abortion,” said Stupak, in a written statement.
 “However, there is no agreement, and I will oppose bringing the bill to the floor until an amendment can be offered or language agreed to that will prevent public funding for abortion.”

-Pro-life advocates said a large majority of representatives would likely vote in support of an amendment to bar taxpayer funding of abortion, because the general public also opposes publicly funded elective abortions.
+Pro-life advocates said a large majority of representatives would likely vote in support of an amendment to bar taxpayer funding of abortion because the general public also opposes publicly funded elective abortions.

-If the House rejects his amendment, Stupak may ultimately vote for the bill, according to a spokeswoman.
+But if the House rejects his amendment, Stupak may ultimately vote for the bill, according to a spokeswoman.